oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/op02_manage_oes/oe01/readme.md

 We provide here an example on how to setup the IAM policies for the design discused in the [OCI Open LZ design document](../../../design/OCI_Open_LZ.pdf).
 Notice that these policies must be considered as an example on how to deploy the blueprint based on CIS separation of duties, but not as a prescribed configuration.
 We encourage you to review and adapt to your design.

-For this example, replace the compartment_ocid "<OCID-COMPARTMENT-ROOT>" value to your tenancy OCID.
+For this example, replace the compartment_id "<OCID-COMPARTMENT-ROOT>" value to your tenancy OCID.

 ```
 ...